plloydsmith/rmdcev/README.md

 ```

 You can switch build\_vignettes to TRUE but it will take a lot longer to
-install (Note: The vignette will be complete soon).
-If installation
-fails, please let me know by [filing an
+install.
+If installation fails, please let me know by [filing an
 issue](https://github.com/plloydsmith/rmdcev/issues).

 ## References